yao-laboratory/MotifCluster/README.md

 #### Overview:

-The standard MotifCluster Method workflow consists of two sequential steps executed from the command line:
+The standard Motif-Cluster Method workflow consists of two sequential steps executed from the command line:

 1. Step 1 — Cluster and Merge: Groups motif binding sites into local clusters using Gaussian Mixture Models (GMM) and optionally merges adjacent clusters.
 2. Step 2 — Score and Rank: Scores each identified cluster based on peak density, peak weight, and spatial compactness, then ranks clusters by their final score.